How to Start an LLC in New Jersey

 On the federal level, you’re required to get a FEIN if your LLC has employees or files certain federal excise taxes (like Alcohol/Tobacco/Firearms returns).
 Locally, you’ll likely need a FEIN to open a bank account, establish credit with vendors, or even to file the mandatory NJ-REG form after you create your business.
 In some of these cases, you could use your personal social security number instead, but in the era of identity theft and data mismanagement, why would you want to?
 Getting a FEIN is free and just requires an application with the IRS.
 You can even skip this step and hire Northwest to get your FEIN for you when you sign up for our services.

 Does a New Jersey LLC Need a Business License?

 New Jersey doesn’t have a general statewide business license, but some cities and counties require local licenses.
-For example, if you engage in any business in the City of Trenton, you’re required to get a business license and renew it each year.
+For example, a city ordinance in Trenton requires licenses for dozens of different business types, from auctioneers to scrap metal dealers.

 What is a New Jersey LLC Annual Report?

 Your New Jersey LLC Annual Report is a form your LLC is required to file each year in order to confirm or update your ownership and contact information.
-If you just confirm your information, the fee is $50, but if you make any updates, the fee increases to $75.
+If you just confirm your information, the fee is $50, but if you make any updates to your registered agent or office, the fee increases to $75.
 Forget to file?
 There’s no late fee, but if you fail to file two years in a row, the state will dissolve or revoke your LLC.
 At Northwest, we know you already have a lot to think about and remember when running a business.
 That’s why when you sign up for our services, we send you reminder notifications for your Annual Report.
 Better yet, you can even hire us to file your report for you each year.